lpenstone/chatty/README.md

 # Chatty

 ## About the Project
-Simple web application built with Node, React.js, HTML5, and CSS3.
+Simple web application built with Javascript, React.js, HTML5, and CSS3.

 ### Problem Statement